-Semantic-Aware Diffusion LLM Inference With Adaptive Block Size
+AdaBlock-dLLM: Semantic-Aware Diffusion LLM Inference via Adaptive Block Size

-Keywords: Diffusion Large Language Models, Non-Autoregressive Decoding
+Keywords: Diffusion Large Language Models, Non-Autoregressive Decoding, Efficient ML

 Abstract: Diffusion-based large language models (dLLMs) are gaining attention for their inherent capacity for parallel decoding, offering a compelling alternative to autoregressive LLMs.
-Among various decoding strategies, blockwise semi-autoregressive (semi-AR) approaches are widely adopted due to their natural support for KV caching and their favorable accuracy–speed trade-off.
-However, this paper identifies two fundamental limitations in the conventional semi-AR decoding approach that applies a fixed block size: i) late decoding overhead, where the unmasking of high-confidence tokens outside the current block is unnecessarily delayed; and ii) premature decoding error, where low-confidence tokens inside the current block are committed too early, leading to incorrect tokens.
-This paper presents the first systematic investigation challenging the fixed block size assumption in semi-AR decoding.
+Among various decoding strategies, block-wise semi-autoregressive (semi-AR) approaches are widely adopted due to their support for KV caching and their favorable accuracy–speed trade-off.
+However, this paper identifies two fundamental limitations in the conventional semi-AR decoding approach that applies a fixed block size: i) late decoding overhead, where the unmasking of high-confidence tokens outside the current block is unnecessarily delayed, and ii) premature decoding error, where low-confidence tokens inside the current block are committed too early, leading to incorrect tokens.
+This paper presents the first systematic investigation challenging the fixed block size setting in semi-AR decoding.
 Through a statistical analysis of confidence dynamics during the denoising process, we identify a volatility band (VB) region during dLLM decoding, which encodes local semantic structure and can be used to guide adaptive block sizing.
 Leveraging these insights, we introduce AdaBlock-dLLM, a training-free, plug-and-play scheduler that adaptively aligns block boundaries with semantic steps by adjusting block size during runtime.
 Extensive experiments across diverse benchmarks show that AdaBlock-dLLM achieves up to 5.3% accuracy improvement under the same throughput budget.
 Beyond inference-time optimization, we hope our semantics-aware adaptive scheduling approach and confidence-based analysis will inspire future training strategies for dLLMs.
+Our code is available at https://github.com/lgxi24/AdaBlock-dLLM.

 Supplementary Material: zip